The First Amendment

-Public and private universities are held to different legal standards when setting internal regulations for First Amendment rights on campus.
+Colleges and universities are held to different legal standards when setting internal regulations for First Amendment rights on campus, depending on their public or private status.
 While public universities are beholden to principles of the First Amendment, they may impose what are known as time, place, and manner restrictions on the exercise of those rights by individuals on campuses.
 A public university may impose these restrictions as long as they are reasonable and content-neutral, are in the interest of preventing significant disruption, and leave open other means of communication.
 Any campus policy that regulates speech based on content is unconstitutional unless the university can show that the regulation is narrowly tailored to serve an important university function.
 Often, the context that a policy seeks to regulate on campus—such as speech in a classroom versus in public areas versus in student dormitories—is relevant to understanding whether it is constitutional.

 Because private universities are not government entities, they are not required to uphold First Amendment protections in the same manner as public universities.
-In other words, private universities may impose stricter limitations on free speech.
+In other words, private institutions may impose stricter limitations on free speech.
 Still, most adhere to free speech principles and support academic freedom.
-Private colleges that receive federal funding must also adhere to federal anti-discrimination laws, such as those applicable under Title IX.
+Private institutions that receive federal funding must also adhere to federal anti-discrimination laws, such as those applicable under Title IX.

 Private universities are able to impose even greater restrictions as long as they do so within the bounds of their legal obligations to members of the campus community.
 Private universities should also ensure that their policies allow the campus to remain open to a broad range of diverse ideas and perspectives.
 Students seeking to understand the parameters of conduct on campus should consider both relevant law and university policies.